presstee/Random-Audiobooks/README.md

           random.choice(appeared) +
           ' Timmy ' +
           random.choice(then) +
-          ' "Hello, Timmy.", said the strange man. ' +
+          ' "Hello Timmy." he said. ' +
           ' Timmy replied, "What do you want from me?
-And how do you know my name?" ' + ' "I have no time to explain.
-I have a quest for you, Timmy.
+And how do you know my name?" ' + ' "I have no time to explain" he said.
+"I have a quest for you Timmy.
 I need you to bring me a ' + random.choice(need) +
-          ' Timmy, seeming fairly puzzled, replied "Where on Earth do I find that?." ' + ' The man said nothing. ' +
+          ' Timmy, seeming fairly puzzled, replied "Where on Earth do I find that?" ' + ' Timmy got no reply. ' +
           ' "Well okay, I guess I will get to it.", Timmy said to himself. ' + ' After a few short hours, Timmy found what he was looking for.But there was a problem..Timmy realized ' + random.choice(abandoned) +